Shicheng-Guo/Shicheng-Guo.Github.io/about.md

 ## Focus today

-At Arrowhead, I connect human genetics, functional genomics, and AI/ML to:

-- **Identify and validate drug targets** grounded in human-genetic evidence and the druggable genome
-- **Build biomarker and patient-stratification strategies** for RNA therapeutics
-- **Scale data science infrastructure** across multi-omic and clinical datasets to support program decisions
+My work centers on a simple thesis: **the best medicines start in human data, and AI is how we read that data end to end.** I build the bridge from population-scale genetics to validated programs, and from manual analysis to autonomous, agent-driven discovery.

+### Human data, genomics & biobanks

+- **Human-genetics-first target discovery** — anchoring targets in genetic causal evidence across the druggable genome, drawing on biobanks (UK Biobank, FinnGen, *All of Us*, eMERGE, PMRP) and rare-variant consortia such as [BRaVa]({{ site.url }}/consortium/).
+- **Multi-omic & functional genomics** — integrating GWAS, exome/rare-variant, eQTL, methylation,
+  and single-cell data to move from association to mechanism.
+- **Real-world evidence (RWE)** — linking EHR, claims, and registry data to genetics for patient stratification, indication selection, and biomarker strategy.

+### AI, agents & agentic systems

+- **AI/ML for discovery** — predictive models for target prioritization, variant effect, and biomarker discovery across multi-omic and clinical data.
+- **Agentic AI & autonomous systems** — designing **AI agents** and multi-agent workflows that plan, retrieve, analyze, and verify across the discovery stack — turning fragmented, manual steps into reproducible, self-checking pipelines.
+- **End-to-end drug discovery** — connecting human-data evidence, target validation, biomarker and patient-selection strategy, and program decisions into one AI-native loop.

+### How I got here

 Across my career I have applied case-control, pedigree-based linkage, association, and transmission disequilibrium analyses under additive, dominant, recessive, and compound-heterozygous models — with mixed-model correction for population structure and relatedness, multi-phenotype joint analysis, and causal inference — to find and validate disease genes.
+That statistical-genetics foundation is what I now scale with AI and agentic systems.

 ---